Below are answers to the questions we hear most frequently.

 - Must I also file the UC application for undergraduate admission and scholarships?

-It is critical that coursework reported in the UC application and UC Davis TAG application matches coursework shown on official, sealed transcripts.
+It is critical that coursework reported in the UC application and TAG application matches coursework shown on official, sealed transcripts.

 - What must I do to ensure my admission to UC Davis?

-- What happens if I am unable to meet the provisions of my TAG?
+- What happens if I am unable to meet the requirements of my TAG?

-- You may still be a competitive applicant through the regular UC application process if you are unable to complete the provisions of your TAG.
-Speak with your community college counselor regarding your circumstances.
-You can apply for TAG again the following year, if that better suits your circumstances.
+- You may still be a competitive applicant through the regular transfer application process if you are unable to meet the provisions of your TAG.
+Additionally, you may be able to apply for a TAG again the following year.
+Speak with your California community college counselor regarding your circumstances.